nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Relational Adjectives (Pertainyms):** Nasal; Intranasal.
 These adjectives pertain to or describe the nasal route of administration, indicative of the method used.

-### Expanded Definition and Usage\nIntranasal administration is becoming increasingly important in modern medicine for its ability to provide a quick and effective alternative to oral and injectable routes.
+### Expanded Definition and Usage:
+Intranasal administration is becoming increasingly important in modern medicine for its ability to provide a quick and effective alternative to oral and injectable routes.
 It is especially beneficial for delivering drugs in emergency situations, such as naloxone for opioid overdoses, or for vaccines that need to stimulate mucosal immunity.
 This route is also advantageous for patients who cannot swallow pills or for those who have a fear of needles.
 Moreover, ongoing research into intranasal delivery systems aims to expand its use to include a wider range of therapeutic agents, from hormones to complex biological molecules.